 Simply, the legal system, its parts, that a citizen group would over-see and manage, be the power over each activity of the legal system, and deciding, choosing how each part would do what needs …show more content…

-With 1776 done, their hope became to get the get control of the federal govt., then in some manner get the federal govt. to the power of a central authority, hence a new royalty, governmental royalty.
-Thus the scheming began to get the federal govt. power, ability, bring back a powerful, dominant central
+to the power of a central authority, hence a new royalty, governmental royalty.
+Thus the scheming began to get the federal govt. power, ability, bring back a powerful, dominant central authority.

 Thus began the scheming to get rid of The Articles by federal politicians and their big money friends, for a replacement, which came to be the Constitution.
 While the Constitution does not give full power to the feds, it did one big thing: killed and The Articles, and made the state governments peons to the federal govt., which was the only reason for the Constitution.

 That is the reason why ‘they,’ federal politicians wanted to kill The Articles, as that would be the only way to destroy 1776, reverse America becoming “of, by and for the people” and government being subservient to “of, by and for the people”

 But still that lack of full power was needed as 1776 was still fresh in minds, and the federal politicians would have been tarred and feathered if they had tried to grab more power.